docker/docs/machine/drivers/openstack.md

 Mandatory:

 -   `--openstack-auth-url`: Keystone service base URL.
--   `--openstack-flavor-id` or `--openstack-flavor-name`: Identify the flavor that will be used for the machine.
+-   `--openstack-flavor-id` or `--openstack-flavor-name`: Identify the flavor used for the machine.
--   `--openstack-image-id` or `--openstack-image-name`: Identify the image that will be used for the machine.
+-   `--openstack-image-id` or `--openstack-image-name`: Identify the image used for the machine.

 ## Usage